sjova/cypress-typescript-new-dib-playground/README.md

 ## Cypress Config Notes

-- `"defaultCommandTimeout": 8000` - revisit this later
+- `"defaultCommandTimeout": 8000` - revisit this later when we speed up the front-end Angular application
+- `"requestTimeout": 10000` - revisit this later when we speed up the front-end Angular application
+- `"chromeWebSecurity": false` - revisit this later, reference: [Iframe Support (Work in progress)](https://github.com/cypress-io/cypress/issues/136)

 ## Useful Docs